 Chronic obstructive pulmonary disease is a long-term, chronic inflammatory lung disease that causes obstructed airflow from the lungs, making it difficult for you to breathe.1

-Long-term exposure to things that irritate your lungs, such as smoking or using pipes, are the most common cause of COPD.
+Long-term exposure to things that irritate your lungs, such as smoking is the most common cause of COPD.
 Additionally, if you are around people who smoke or use tobacco products, you may be exposed to second hand smoke3, which can also play a role.

 Currently, there is no cure for COPD.
 Many people who are diagnosed with chronic obstructive pulmonary disease choose to stop using the irritants that caused their condition, such as smoking or tobacco use.
 The goal of current treatments is to ease the symptoms associated with the condition.